 Using the right printer is step one.
 But proper technique is equally key to stellar results:

-- When printing cards, choose premium cardstock paper optimized for photo printing between 250-350 gsm thickness.
+- Choose the right cardstock: Select premium cardstock paper optimized for photo printing between 250-350 gsm thickness.
 Avoid textured stocks that can interfere with ink absorption.

-- For best color accuracy, be sure to print from a properly color calibrated screen and enable color management in your printer software.
-Most models have built-in calibration, too.
+- Calibrate your colors: For best color accuracy, print from a properly color calibrated screen and enable color management in your printer software.
+Most models have built-in calibration options.

-- Give newly printed pieces sufficient time to fully dry before handling to prevent accidental smudging or offset.
+- Allow proper drying time: Give newly printed pieces sufficient time to fully dry before handling to prevent accidental smudging or offset.
 10-15 minutes is usually sufficient.

-- Use spray fixative like Krylon Clear Coatings for improved durability of printed game components through repeated gameplay.
+- Protect your prints: Use spray fixative like Krylon Clear Coatings for improved durability of printed game components through repeated gameplay.
 Apply a light mist coating once ink is dried.

-- When trimming printed sheets into cards manually, invest in high-quality tools like titanium scissors or guillotine cutters.
+- Invest in quality cutting tools: When trimming printed sheets into cards manually, use titanium scissors or guillotine cutters.
 Use an alignment grid and metal rulers to guide straight cuts.
 Take it slow!

 Wrap-Up

 Ultimately there is no single, perfect printer for DIY board games.
 Needs and budgets vary.
-But choosing from one of the capable models above will ensure stunning, cost-effective prints.
+But choosing from one of the capable models above will ensure stunning, cost-effective prints for your prototyping needs.

 Remember to select equipment suitable for the media thickness required by your particular game.
 And don’t skimp on high quality inkjet photo paper stocks to do your artwork justice!